What is the Loop Cross SX fly rod?

 How much do these cost?

+It's hard to fault the Loop Cross SX.
+It's beautifully made, casts brilliantly at all distances and has the characteristic Loop feel that is so addictive.
 As you might have gathered though, the Loop Cross S series rods are not cheap to buy.
 The Cross SX starts in price at around £687 for the 9' #5 model and rises to nearly £800 for the larger models.

 Overall, the casting capabilities and the feel do match the rod's price tag, but given the price difference between this and the Evotec (i.e. several hundred pounds) it really shows just how exceptional in value the Evotecs are.
 The Cross SX is a superb rod, but the Evotec is also very good and far less expensive.
 Many people might be more than satisfied with the performance of the Evotec, I think.